 Mr. Lee further asserted that Singapore has neither interest in being a money-laundering center nor would want any shady money to come to the city-state.
 “I think shady money would rather go somewhere else rather than risk being scrutinized by our regulators,” he added.

-Mr. Satish Bakhda, Head of Operations at Rikvin, a Singapore company incorporation specialist asserted, “While this is a contentious issue, which we hope will not strain good relations between India and Singapore, we must assert that Singapore has for long been a regional financial hub with very stringent regulations and sound corporate governance practices in place.
+Mr. Satish Bakhda, Head of Operations at Rikvin, a Singapore incorporation specialist asserted, “While this is a contentious issue, which we hope will not strain good relations between India and Singapore, we must assert that Singapore has for long been a regional financial hub with very stringent regulations and sound corporate governance practices in place.
 There is transparency at all levels, coupled with seamless flow of information in accordance with OECD Standard for Exchange of Information.
-This ensures that every entity that opts for Singapore company registration is a bonafide company and not just a shell company formed to route money between places.”
+This ensures that every entity that opts for Singapore company formation is a bonafide company and not just a shell company formed to route money between places.”

 Further analysis by Rikvin reveals that overall investment outflows from Singapore during the said period amounts to US$316 billion.
 “Investment outflows to India forms approximately 3% of that, which is certainly not a disproportionate amount.
 Additionally, Singapore accounts for 10% of India’s total inward FDI.
 This makes it India’s largest trading partner in ASEAN and second largest investor.
 Vice versa, Singapore is India’s gateway to ASEAN, China and APEC and many Indian companies use the republic as a base for operations in Southeast Asia,” added Mr. Bakhda.